ymsayedh/Real-Time-Clock/README.md

 ### Exit any mode (PD3 button)
 Press **Exit Mode** (PD3) at any point inside Stopwatch or Countdown modes to immediately return to the default clock display.

----

-## Notes

-- The DS1307 uses BCD encoding internally; all conversion is handled by `BCD_to_Dec` / `Dec_to_BCD` in `rtc.c`
-- The countdown timer uses **Timer1 in CTC mode** with a 1-second ISR interrupt, so it is independent of the main loop delay
-- The keypad uses active-low scanning with pull-ups on PORTA; keys are debounced by waiting for release + 200ms delay
-- All buttons use internal pull-ups and are active LOW (pressed = 0)